ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription-00.md

   * an optional filter which can reduce the logged events on the \<attestation\> stream pushed to the Verifier.

-* time(eg) – An initial response of Evidence is returned to the Verifier.
+* time(EG): An initial response of Evidence is returned to the Verifier.
 This includes:

-  * a replay of filtered log entries which have extended into a PCR of interest since boot are sent in the \<tpm-extend\> notification, and a
+  * a replay of filtered log entries which have extended into a PCR of interest since boot are sent in the \<tpm-extend\> notification, and

-  * a signed TPM quote that contains at least the PCRs from the \<establish-subscription\> RPC are included in a \<tpm12-attestation\> or \<tpm20-attestation\>).
-This quote must have included the nonce provided at time(ns).
+  * a signed TPM quote that contains at least the PCRs from the \<establish-subscription\> RPC are included in a \<tpm12-attestation\> or \<tpm20-attestation\>.
+This quote must have included the nonce provided at time(NS).

-* time(vg',eg') – This occurs when a PCR is extended subsequent to time(eg).
+* time(VG', EG'): This occurs when a PCR is extended subsequent to time(EG).
 Immediately after the extension, the following information needs to be pushed to the Verifier:

   * Any values extended into a PCR of interest, and

-  * a signed TPM Quote showing the result the PCR extension.
+  * a signed TPM Quote showing the result of the PCR extension.

 ## Continuously Verifying Freshness

-As there is no new Verifier nonce provided at time(eg'), it is important to validate the freshness of TPM Quotes which are delivered at that time.
+As there is no new Verifier nonce provided at time(EG'), it is important to validate the freshness of TPM Quotes which are delivered at that time.
 The method of doing this verification will vary based on the capabilities of the TPM cryptoprocessor used.

 ### TPM 1.2 Quote